marcds/RepData_PeerAssessment1/PA1_template.md

         }
 }
 ```
+The strategy used to replca missing data was to calculate average number of steps for the entire observation period.

 #### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.